Intermodalics/pickit-docs/docs/documentation/release_notes/index.rst

 Software release 2.4
 ====================

-Pickit 2.4 focuses on improving the experience and performance for **axis-symmetrical objects**, like billets, pipes, shafts, rings and camshafts.
+Pickit 2.4 focuses on improving the experience and performance for **axisymmetric objects**, like billets, pipes, shafts, rings and camshafts.
 Formally recognizing the symmetry of a shape opens the door to optimizations and picking possibilities, which are thoroughly leveraged by this release.

 Teach cylinder model